GSmithApps/podcasts/polymorhism.md

+pattern matching and reflection uses runtime type, which in a way, is a runtime value, but still in all those cases (except julia?), they still are required to return the same type

 **can we do the runtime polymorphism and overloading in an immutable language the doesn't allow rereferencing or changing datatypes of variables?
 For example, one of the